Cbacall05/BeatVegas/README.md

   streamlit run apps/matchup_dashboard.py
   ```

-  This opens a new browser tab with a sleek control panel to train models, inspect upcoming matchups, and visualize win probabilities.
+  This opens a new browser tab with a sleek control panel to train models, inspect upcoming matchups, visualize win probabilities, drill into total-point distributions, and dive into the Player Props lab for touchdown probabilities.
 Adjust seasons, rolling windows, or highlight specific teams without touching the CLI.

 5. **Explore the notebook**